modotte/fcc-backend-api-practices/README.md

 I purposely skipped the Exercise Tracker because I think it's not nice to even interact with as a user.
 I rather jumping to do QA projects from FCC.

+## Usage

+Type `stack run` in your terminal to start the server and go to http://localhost:3030 in your browser.